-It is essential that we keep in mind, and share with our students, an important truth: there is no story about origins, including Darwinism, without significant scientific problems.
+What this means is that every origins story involves at least a small leap of faith.
+It is essential that we share with our students, an important truth: there is no story about origins, including the various Christian formulations, and including Darwinism, that has no significant scientific problems.
 Many origins scenarios also pose serious theological questions.
-At some point, we all have to choose what to believe for ourselves.
-I have chosen the story that makes the most spiritual sense to me, and for the time being, I just have to live with the scientific questions it raises.
+At some point, we all have to choose what to believe for ourselves, based on our personal weighing of whichever forms of evidence that we accept, and how to balance the various agreements and disagreements.
+I have always chosen the origins story that makes the most spiritual sense to me, and for the time being, I just have to live with the scientific questions it raises.
 Intelligent Design has already made this part of my life a lot easier, and I see even more promise for the future.

-If there are students who are shocked by my "unscientific attitude", I ask them what they think Richard Lewontin, or Stephen Jay Gould, or Richard Dawkins would say (or would have said, in some cases) about their belief in the spontaneous generation of life....
+If there are students who are shocked by my "unscientific attitude", I ask them what they think Richard Lewontin, or Stephen Jay Gould, or Richard Dawkins, or even Charles Darwin would say (or would have said) about their belief in the spontaneous generation of life....
 Every materialist testifies to his faith in spontaneous generation whenever the subject comes up - despite the fact that all of the experiments to show how it might have happened have been failures, even with the substantial "cheating" that was done in setting them up, as clearly exposed in Thaxton's book, The Mystery of Life's Origin.
 The reason for their abandonment of empiricism, and the resort to faith, in the matter of life's origin is easy to find.
 Whenever someone (whether they are creationist or evolutionist is immaterial) is faced with data and an interpretation that flatly contradicts her worldview, she falls back on faith.
-This is not a "religious" tendency, it is a "human" tendency.
-We need to make this clear (using examples as often as possible) to our students again and again and again.
+This is not a "religious" tendency, it is a "human" tendency - we are all "believers", remember?.
+This fact must be made clear (using examples as often as possible) to our students again and again and again.
 It is like an "inoculation" against the abandonment of their faith in the face of the daily assault that is being made against it.

-Finally, it is distressingly common to find Seventh-day Adventist teachers with a genuine disinclination to affirm a literal, seven-day creation as described in the Bible.
+Finally, it is distressingly common to find Seventh-day Adventist teachers who do not find it possible to affirm a literal, seven-day creation as described in the Bible.
 This is not, in my opinion, a praiseworthy "scientific attitude" in an SDA teacher.
-Every materialist professor, wherever he is teaching, will testify proudly to his faith in the spontaneous generation of life, regardless of the state of the evidence, because it is an integral part of his world-view.
+We know that every materialist professor, wherever he is teaching, will testify proudly to his faith in the spontaneous generation of life, regardless of the state of the scientific evidence, because it is an integral part of his world-view.
 If a professor believes that "In six days, God created the heavens and the earth, the sea and all that in them is", as the Bible reports, then he should be willing and eager to say so to his students, to explain the reasons for his belief, and to share the scientific evidence that is consistent with the Bible story, along with the challenges and how he deals with them.
-Anything less abandons students to the culture around them, and this will surely undermine the mission of the church that the pioneers had in mind when our schools and colleges were set up in the first place; the mission for which our church and its members continue to spend so much human and financial capital.
+Anything less than this abandons his students to the dogmatic materialistic culture around them.